SOME JENNINGS COUNTY CATHOLIC HISTORY

 December 10th Baptised Mary Scandlen daughter of Anthony and ____ Scandlen born 10 November Sponsors John Calvin and Maria Calven

-Much of the information below copied from St. Joseph Catholic Church web page, if you click on the name St. Joseph's above it will take you to that site.
+Much of the information below copied from what was the St. Joseph Catholic Church web page, that page no longer exists.

 A HISTORY OF ST. JOSEPH CATHOLIC CHURCH